 What Are Varroa Mites?

 Varroa mites are arachnid parasites that are known for externally feeding off of honeybees.
-They’re reddish-brown and miniscule—not even a tenth of an inch in size.
+They’re reddish-brown and minuscule—not even a tenth of an inch in size.

 Varroa mites cannot live apart from honeybees for more than a few days.
 Their prevalence largely depends on how much brood is available, though they also have a preference for drone brood cells.
 If left untreated, a Varroa mite infestation will multiply at an alarming rate, potentially putting the hive at risk of a complete takeover.